WordPress/gutenberg/packages/jest-console/README.md

 ### `.toHaveErrored()`

-Use `.toHaveErrored` to ensure that `console.error` function got called.
+Use `.toHaveErrored` to ensure that `console.error` function was called.

 For example, let's say you have a `drinkAll( flavor )` function that makes you drink all available beverages.
 You might want to check if function calls `console.error` for `'octopus'` instead, because `'octopus'` flavor is really